D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 :::

-**Model Optimization Phase** implements some optimization strategies for the model that are suitable for the Horizon platform, such as BN fusion into Conv.
+**Model Optimization Phase** implements some optimization strategies for the model that are suitable for the D-Robotics platform, such as BN fusion into Conv.
 The output of this phase is an optimized_float_model.onnx file.
 The computational precision of this ONNX model is still float32, and the optimization will not affect the computational results of the model.
 The requirements for the input data of the model are still consistent with the original_float_model mentioned earlier.